tracemouse/MusicBeeFly/README.md

 #### iPhone WebApp ####

 iOS starts to support PWA(Progress Web Application) from `11.3`, it means you can add MusicBee Fly as a WebApp.

-Steps:
-1) Open ether one of the below two urls on your iPhone's Safari
+1) Open either of the below two urls on your iPhone's Safari

 URL  | Remark
  ---- | -----
 http://musicbee-fly.tracemouse.top  |  Suggested, refer to [Bugs](#Bugs)
-http://ip:port/  |  It's provided by your own MusicBee Fly Plugin, check it from the setting panel of MusicBee Fly Plugin
+http://ip:port/  |  Provided by your MusicBee Fly Plugin, only available when your MusicBee are opening

 2) Click the share button and then click the button `Add to main screen`